MarsonerLaura/GrimmaFloodfighters/README.md

  > <div align="center">
  >  While managing all their units, the water level gradually rises in phases.
 Over a period of 20 minutes, the water rises four times until it covers approximately 80% of the playable area for the last 4 minutes.
 Every time the water level rises, 10 events are created at random positions within the playable area.
  >
- > The complexity of the game increases over time:
+ > The complexity of the game increases over time:   <br>
- >
  > If the player does not perfectly handle all 10 events per round, they will accumulate over time.
  > Boats, which have less maneuverable space at the beginning of the game, become much more useful at the end.
 It's the opposite for cars.
  > <br>